Devers Independent School District

 Devers Independent School District is a public school district based in Devers, Texas (USA).

-The district has two campuses - Devers Elementary (Grades PK-5) and Devers Junior High (Grades 6-8).
+The district has two campuses: Devers Elementary (Grades PK-5) and Devers Junior High (Grades 6-8).

 Most high school students attend Liberty High in the neighboring Liberty Independent School District, while others attend Hull-Daisetta High in the Hull-Daisetta Independent School District.

 In 2009 and 2010 the school district was rated "Exemplary" by the Texas Education Agency.

 History

-The district changed to a four day school week in fall 2019.
+The district changed to a four-day school week in fall 2019.

+Controversy

+In July 2024, the ACLU of Texas sent Devers Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.